As opportunities within business analysis continue to expand, many professionals are considering independent business analyst consultant roles.

 When planning out how to land clients, consider where people in a position to hire you are likely to be and make yourself available in those places.
 Keeping in touch regularly with your professional network is also a good way to get referrals and remind people you are open for new opportunities.

-When you first started out, do you offer a discounted rate, or free, for your first clients?
+When you first started out, do you offer a discounted rate, or free, for your first clients as a business analyst consultant?

 I did not do this.
 In the beginning, I considered a year-end promotion to give away “two weeks of business analysis” to a non-profit.
 I was thinking of this as a way to contribute and get my name out and build some consulting experience.
-But then I landed a contract and set the idea aside.
+But then I landed a paid contract (that I very much needed at the time) and set the idea aside.

-However, if you’ve been looking for new clients for more than a couple of months, offering a small amount of discounted or pro bono (i.e. free) services can be a great way to expand your experience and get a couple of consulting projects under your belt.
+However, if you’ve been looking for new clients for more than a couple of months, volunteering to do business analysis work, or offering a small amount of discounted or pro bono (i.e. free) services can be a great way to expand your experience and get a couple of consulting projects under your belt.
 It’s also not unusual for pro bono work to lead to paid work, so always follow-up and see if the client is willing to hire you once your pro bono project is complete.

 Most BA consultants charge on an hourly basis and if you are just starting out, set rates that are competitive with BA salary in your local area.
 Realize that if you find work with the help of a recruiter, their surplus needs to be taken into account since the employer is often paying 25-33% more than what you make as a contractor.
 When you land a contract directly, you can most often charge a much higher rate.